 - Repayment terms: You’ll generally have one to seven years to repay a personal loan, depending on the lender.
 While picking a longer term could reduce your monthly payments, it’s usually best to choose the shortest term you can afford to keep your interest costs low.
 Many lenders also provide lower rates to borrowers who opt for shorter terms.

 - Loan amounts: Personal loans typically range from $600 to $100,000 or more, depending on the lender.
 You’ll need to think about exactly how much you’ll need for your business and which lenders provide large enough loans.

 - Credit requirements: Most lenders require borrowers to have good to excellent credit to qualify for a personal loan.
-While some lenders provide bad credit loans, remember that these loans usually have higher interest rates in comparison.
-If you have bad credit, you might want to consider applying with a cosigner — not all lenders allow cosigners on personal loans, but some do.
+While some lenders provide bad credit loans, these loans usually have higher interest rates compared to those for borrowers with good credit.
+If your credit is less than stellar, you might want to consider applying with a cosigner — not all lenders allow cosigners on personal loans, but some do.

-If you’re ready to compare your loan options, Credible can help: You can see your prequalified rates from multiple lenders in two minutes — without affecting your credit.
+If you’re ready to compare your loan options, Credible’s partner lenders offer highly flexible loans for a variety of purposes.
+You can see your prequalified rates from multiple lenders in two minutes — without affecting your credit.

 Jacqueline DeMarco contributed to the reporting for this article.